Vladimir-csp/uwsm/README.md

 prematurely.
 Or to fail startup if expected vars do not appear.

-`uwsm finalize` command fills systemd and dbus environments with essential vars set by compositor: `WAYLAND_DISPLAY`, `DISPLAY`.
-Any additional vars can be given as arguments by name or listed in `UWSM_FINALIZE_VARNAMES` var, which is also pre-filled by plugins.
+`uwsm finalize` command fills systemd and dbus environments with essential vars set by compositor: `WAYLAND_DISPLAY` (mandatory) and `DISPLAY` (if present).
+Optional vars are taken by name from arguments and `UWSM_FINALIZE_VARNAMES` var, which is also pre-filled by plugins.
 Dbus implementation quirks are handled.
 Undefined vars are silently ignored.
 Any exported variables are also added to cleanup list.

 Timeout for unit startup is 10 seconds.